colenthriwolf/antibully/README.md

 Step 1: Open config.json

 Step 2: Grab a discord bot token.
 You can do this from the developer portal by creating an application.

 Step 3: Put the token in the quotes next to token.
-Step 4 (optional): If you want to disable the profanity filter (enabled by default) change "'disableswears' = '1'" to "'disableswears' = '0'" in the file "config.json"
+Step 4 (optional): If you want to disable the profanity filter (enabled by default) change disableswears to 0.

-Step 4b (optional): If you want to log every message instead of just the ones that get bans, change "'log' = '0'" to "'log' = '1'" in the same file.
+Step 4b (optional): If you want to log every message instead of just the ones that get bans, change log to 1.

 Step 5: If on Windows, run the file "start.bat"

 Step 5b: If on another OS, run the command "node bot.js".

 Step 6: Add your bot to your server.
 Copy this and replace "id-here" with your bot ID. (on the dev portal!)